List of roads in Mississauga: Eglinton Avenue

 Eglinton Avenue continues west from Toronto and continues further west into Milton as Lower Baseline.
 From Renforth Drive west to the Etobicoke Creek, it forms part of the Mississauga-Toronto city boundary.
 The Mississauga Transitway runs along the north side of the street along this stretch.

 Formerly called Lower Baseline, which was so named due its role as the divider between two separate concession road surveys, which resulted in it being the original termini of several north–south roads on both sides of it.

 Matheson Boulevard

 Matheson Boulevard is a mid-concession road built in modern times and follows a gradual diagonal course.
 It runs east from Terry Fox Way to Renforth Drive and has a brief 350 metre (0.2 mile) extension into Toronto via an overpass to meet Eglinton Ave.
 It was originally an L-shaped side street centred around Dixie Road, east of which it turned south.
 It was later widened and extended in both directions, with the eastern section through the Airport Corporate Centre separated from the western section until it was bridged over the Etobicoke Creek.
 The extension resulted in the short north–south section being bypassed, though it was not renamed, and was itself extended south to meet Eglinton.
-However, this is technically not a name duplication, as the main section of the street has "East" and "West" designations, while the bypassed portion does not.
+However, this is technically not a name duplication, as the main section of the street carries an "East" designation, while the bypassed portion does not.